David Hines: Biography

 In 1957 Hines went to the William Morris School for the Arts.
 With the intention to become a dancer, in 1965 he moved to London and joined the Rambert School of Ballet and Contemporary Dance, a part of Brunel University.
 Two years later he worked with Stanley Kubrick as one of the character actors in 2001: A Space Odyssey.
 He returned to the Rambert School in 1969 and the same year he became a member of the London Ballet company.

 After his wedding in 1967, he started working for the Pergamon Press and for the Evening Standard.
 In 1976 Hines divorced his wife.
-Subsequently, he worked for a film company called the Scimitar Films, but he resigned with the aim to write more novels and plays, working in the meantime as a part-time taxi driver.
+Subsequently, he worked for Michael Winner's film production company, Scimitar Films, but he resigned with the aim to write more novels and plays, working in the meantime as a part-time taxi driver.

 His best known work is Bondage, a prize-winning monologue focused on a night in the life of a prostitute, inspired by a talking with an actual prostitute while he was working as a taxi driver.
 The monologue has been presented as a theatrical drama in the whole of Europe and made into a film by Ken Russell entitled Whore.

 In 1994 he published Unattended Baggage, a play about two brothers.
 Three years later he published A Leap into Madness, a monologue about Vaslav Nijinsky.

 Hines lives in London and in Italy.